Home is where the heart is….. and where the rest of me is…..all the time.

 Netflix had a great year.
 Considering the amount we’ve watched this year how have we not come to the end of it.
 2020 was one extended netflix and chill and the data reflects this with content creators jumping on the chance to talk about people's favorite shows

-Mentions of Netflix accelerated massively on YouTube in 2020 with avg monthly mentions doubling.
+Mentions of Netflix accelerated massively on YouTube in 2020 with average monthly mentions doubling.

 The hit shows of the year include Tiger King mentioned by 714 creators and Queen’s Gambit by 525.